 Weighed food diaries (diet diaries or food records) are prospective dietary assessment methods, providing descriptions of the foods consumed and eating occasions .
 These methods provide excellent estimates for energy, nutrients, foods and food groups.
-The outcomes measured by weighed food diaries are described in Table D.2.5.
+The outcomes measured by weighed food diaries are described in Table D.8.1.
 Recommendations are based upon multiple days of food diary entries rather than a single day in order to account for daily variation in diet.

-Table D.2.5 Dietary outcomes assessed by weighed food diaries over multiple days.
+Table D.8.1 Dietary outcomes assessed by weighed food diaries over multiple days.

 * possible when repeated measures were collected over time.

-An example of a weighed food diary is displayed in Figure D.2.3.
-Measurement involves respondents or investigators weighing every item of food and drink consumed at the time of consumption.
+Measurements of weighed food diaries involve respondents or investigators weighing every item of food and drink consumed at the time of consumption.
 The following are also recorded as much as possible:

 Estimates of diet can only be derived following extensive data entry.
-One person may have more than 50 items per day, and the number of food items in a population-based study can readily become thousands.
+One person may consume more than 50 items per day, and the number of food items in a population-based study can easily become thousands.
 Data entry should consider the following issues:

 Each dietary entry may include the following attributes:

-Outcomes can vary depending on aims, detail of information, and number of days.
-Outcomes extracted from diaries may be averaged across multiple days of measurement to estimate a ‘typical’ day’s consumption.
+Outcomes can vary depending on aims, level of detail of information, and the number of days recorded.
+Outcomes extracted from diaries may be averaged across multiple days of measurement to estimate a ‘typical’ daily consumption.

 Example of dietary estimates from weighed food diaries include: